dougy147/mcbash/README.md

 ### Go full command line 😎

-When executing `mcbash` with arguments (except `-u` and `--range` alone), it will generally assume you know what you're doing, and won't ask questions.
+When executing `mcbash` with arguments (except for `-u` and `--range` alone), it will generally assume you know what you're doing, and won't ask questions.
 Else, it will prompt you for settings.
 Check below for options you can manually set.

 ### Adapt to your needs